abaczko/VLBIcalib/README.md

  - helper_functions.py: A collection of functions needed in aips_tasks, e.g. downloading a file or catching output from the command line.

- - hrk.py: a few functions provided by Hans Kloeckner.
-Mostly to load data or print out some information.

  - extract_info_sn.py: Returns information saved in an SN table produced by fring.
 This function is needed by derive_solint() in fucntions.py